arcjet/arcjet-js/arcjet/README.md

   </picture>
 </p>

-[Arcjet][arcjet] helps developers protect their apps.
-Installed as an SDK, it provides a set of core primitives such as rate limiting and bot protection.
+[Arcjet][arcjet] helps developers protect their apps in just a few lines of code.
+Implement rate limiting, bot protection, email verification & defend against common attacks.
-These can be used independently or combined to create a set of layered defenses, such as signup form protection.

 This is the [Arcjet][arcjet] TypeScript and JavaScript SDK core.